$1 Solutions You’ll Wish You Knew Sooner

 No more banging a jar on the floor to loosen a tight lid.
 No more running it under hot water.
 And no more fancy tools designed to do the trick—that somehow don’t work.
 Just put on a pair of rubber gloves, and open the jar with ease.
 (Psst—sandpaper also works wonders!)

 Remove a scorch mark

 Left a scorch mark on a dress shirt with the iron?
 It can happen in the blink of an eye.
-The cleanup won’t be quite that fast but it will be effective.
+This $1 solution won’t be quite that fast, but it will be effective.
 Douse the scorch with water (presumably not on your ironing board!) then rub a generous amount of cornstarch into the stain.
 When the cornstarch dries, the stain will rinse out with the powder.
 This same technique works on bloodstains, though a second treatment may be needed before washing.

 Find out how to whiten your laundry without bleach.

 Stay away from expensive non-stick cooking sprays and use olive oil in a clean spray bottle instead.
 You’ll probably save calories as well as dollars!

 Discover more brilliant cooking shortcuts.

 Stuff some steel wool in your bathtub drain the next time you wash Fido.
 It will prevent your dog’s hair from clogging the drain.
 Just make sure that you don’t press the steel wool too far down—you’ll want to remove it when you’re done.

 Here are more smart uses for steel wool you’ll wish you knew sooner.

 Clean a crusty microwave